 The protectors of interests in LYY are the people who work in positions of responsibility and the staff.
-Another valuable co-workers are the subject associations and the student representatives of the University Administration.
+Other valuable co-workers are the subject associations and the student representatives of the University Administration.

-You can get more information on the protection of interests from LYY’s Adviser of Educational and Social Affairs email@example.com
+You can get more information on advocacy from LYY’s Adviser of Educational and Social Affairs firstname.lastname@example.org

 The working committees